 The town with one-story high buildings, with colorful balconies, is so lively, filled with little stores with local clothing and everything your heart desires.
 Flowers in windows, restaurants, cafes, the Grotta Palazzese restaurant – carved in stone, where you have to prepare all year long to pay for dinner.

-Monopoli is only 15 minutes away from Polignano, and it’s a whole different world.
-A small town with a unique vibe, stepping on its streets you will feel like in an old Italian movie.
+Monopoli is only 15 minutes away from Polignano, but it’s a whole different world.
+It’s a small town with a unique vibe; stepping on its streets, you will feel like you’re in an old Italian movie.

 On our visit, the air felt damp, I felt it in my hair, on my arms, and in the smell, I started scenting as we approached the port.